-Regardless of the irradiation sensor used, to obtain precise results, it is fundamental the sensors are calibrated with an appropriate reference sensor, taking into account that:
+Regardless of the irradiation sensor used, to obtain precise results, it is fundamental the sensors are calibrated with an appropriate reference sensor according to the regulations governing the calibration for that specific sensor technology, taking into account that:

 - Being optical sensors, they are not free from instrumental drift caused by aging.

 - It is important that the first re-calibration of the sensors is carried out within the first 12-18 months following your purchase.
 If not included in the contractual clauses, re-calibration must be done at least once every two years, as prescribed by ISO 9001 for reference measuring instruments.